Print Options

 Elective courses

-In addition to courses from the core list above, students must complete enough of the below courses in order to complete four total courses in the certificate:
+In addition to courses from the core list above, students must complete enough of the below courses in order to complete four total courses in the specialization:

 • PPHA 60000: Energy and Environment Policy Lab